-Handicapped Badass: The Captain of TACA Flight 110 is missing an eye but still manages to land his crippled plane.
+Handicapped Badass: The Captain of TACA Flight 110 was missing an eye but still managed to land his crippled plane.
 On a levee no less.

 Hope Spot: Air Canada Flight 797 managed to safely land after a severe on-board fire, and it seemed that the passengers would all make it off the plane... until the plane's doors were opened and a flashover occurred, which incinerated the interior and killed 23 people

 Idiot Ball: Exemplified in some of the pilot error cases.